snavneet770/QA_Assignment/README.md

-# Project setup in local machine
+# Steps to setup project in local

 1. Clone project from `git url`
 2. Open project in a Code Editor as a `Maven` Project